ItsZman2006/DS3-Enhanced-Coop/.github/ISSUE_TEMPLATE/bug_report.md

 3. Steps to reproduce
 4. Version of the mod you're using

-Please delete all text once you begin typing your issue (Control + A then backspace then start typing your issue :D)
+Please delete all text before you begin typing your issue (Control + A then backspace then start typing your issue :D)